jeeem-bit/Heart-Disease-Prediction/README.md

 ---
 ### Project Description
 This project aims to predict the presence of heart disease in individuals using the [Heart Disease Dataset](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset).
-This repository contains the source code (Jupyter Notebook `.ipynb` files), dataset, data description text file, and the final video presentation.
+This repository contains the source code (Jupyter Notebook `.ipynb` files), dataset, data description text file, and the final video presentation slides.

 ---
 ### Video Presentation